nokyotsu/krampygs/README.md

 near the top of a page.
 (No, coderay is _not_ being used, but that was the easiest hack I could find to get the value of the option into Kramdown.)

+Github flavor markdown syntax is also supported by adding

+    kramdown:
+      input: GFM

+to your `_config.yml`.
+For example GFM code

+    ```ruby
+    print "Hello World"
+    ```

 ## Tested with

 * ruby 2.0.0p247